Marijuana Criminal Defense Lawyer

 Clear Your Record: Marijuana Criminal Defense Lawyer

 The passing in 2016 of Proposition 64, the Adult Use of Marijuana Act, legalized the responsible adult use of marijuana in the state of California.
-With its immediate, as well as its retroactive, impact on the definition and classification of marijuana crimes in California, the need for a skilled marijuana criminal defense lawyer for persons charged with marijuana offenses is stronger than ever.
+With its immediate as well as retroactive impact on the definition and classification of marijuana crimes in California, the need for a skilled cannabis criminal defense attorney for persons charged with marijuana offenses is stronger than ever.

 The following marijuana offenses have, with some exceptions, new criminal classification under Proposition 64:

 ✓ Possession of marijuana, marijuana plants or marijuana paraphernalia

 ✓ Distribution or transport of marijuana